The Gray

 -Thomas Merton

-The gray area is the area where our pasts, our insecurities, our good times, our tough times, and the unpredictable times of the present get discerned and flushed out through our words and actions.
+The gray area is where our pasts, our insecurities, our good times, our tough times, and the unpredictable times of the present get discerned and flushed out through our words and actions.
 This might take hours, days, months, years, or a lifetime.
-But it is the area in which we live, therefore the area in which we need mercy.
+But it is the area where we live, therefore, the area in which we need mercy.

-For instance, we are told to love others as ourselves.
-Yet we live in a world where we don’t really love our authentic selves so how can we, therefore, love others in the same capacity?
-We are told to be good fathers and mothers yet for many new parents they don’t know what that means because they themselves never knew their own mothers or fathers.
-In the age of social media when the projection of perfection is everywhere and we ridicule those who are not perfect in the way we want to see our own black and white lives (our perfect children, perfect families, perfect marriages, perfect religion, perfect political parties etc…) we leave ourselves open to be crushed.
-Crushed by the pressures of ideals and perfection that is not our reality.
-So when we finally do put our phones down or turn off the computer we are left with only our own lives.
+For instance, we are told to love others as we love ourselves.
+Yet we live in a world where we don’t love our authentic selves, so how can we love others in the same capacity?
+We are told to be good fathers and mothers, yet many new parents don’t know what that means because they never knew their mothers or fathers.
+In the age of social media, when the projection of perfection is everywhere.
+We ridicule those who are not perfect in the way we want to see our own black-and-white lives (our perfect children, perfect families, perfect marriages, perfect religion, perfect political parties, etc…).
+We leave ourselves open to be crushed by the pressures of ideals and perfection that are not reality.
+So when we finally put our phones down or turn off the computer, we are left with only our own lives.
 Lives that aren’t perfect.
 Lives that are steeped in the gray.

 A simpler time when I might even see a bright light through the gray.